-The purpose of the report was to request that the Cabinet takes steps to ensure that the Borough's leisure estate was kept in good condition.
+The Cabinet considered a report that was requesting that steps be taken to ensure that the Borough's leisure estate was kept in good condition.
 Oldham Council had invested capital in the buildings to ensure they can be managed daily by Oldham Community Leisure Ltd. (OCLL).
 The lifecycle and backlog of maintenance falls under the Council to fund as per the OCLL contract.

-The submitted report detailed the work that was needed and the total spend building by building covering the next three years and flagged up some urgent spending needed this year due to health and safety issues.
+The recommendations in the report were presented as the work that was needed and the total spend building by building covering the next three years and flagged up some urgent spending needed this year due to health and safety issues.